 Project management data may show you that an issue or project is behind schedule or how your team has performed over time.
 But it doesn’t provide you enough context to answer the “why.”

-By correlating project management & Git activity, LinearB gives you a consolidated view of your productivity and a new depth of insights—presented in a way that every stakeholder can understand.
+By correlating project management & Git activity, LinearB's Software Engineering Intelligence Platform gives you a consolidated view of your productivity and a new depth of insights—presented in a way that every stakeholder can understand.

 Start With the Basic Metrics

 Developer productivity should be measured in both quantitative and qualitative ways.
-There are 3 main categories of metrics you should start with: DORA metrics, developer experience metrics and business alignment metrics.
+There are 3 main categories of metrics you should start with: DORA metrics, developer experience metrics and effectiveness metrics.

 DORA Metrics